-The location.
+- · The location.

-Reason for stopping.
+- · Reason for stopping.

-Next departure time.
+- · Next departure time.

-Bus number.
+- · Bus number.

-Remind riders to take carry-ons with them if they get off the bus.
+Before coming to a complete stop, remind riders to take carry-ons with them if they get off the bus.
 If the aisle is on a lower level than the seats, remind riders of the step-down.
-It is best to tell them before coming to a complete stop.